herberson/SimpleHttpServerInGO/README.md

 A very simple HTTP server in [GO](https://go.dev/) for network routing tests.

-When I created this program, I couldn't use Python and if you arrived here because of the [code snippet](#python-simple-http-server), use it.

-The program will only return a HTTP 200 response code with some output for "debug".

 The intent is to help infrastructure teams on test the network routing configurations without the need of complex services or install Python on the target server.

+It will only return a HTTP 200 response code with some output for "debug".

 ## Using

 This section will assume that you are using bash on a linux/unix distribution.

-To start the server on 8080 port:
+To start listening on 8080 port:

 ```sh
 ./SimpleHttpServerInGO_x86_lin
 ```

-To choose a different port:
+To listen, for example, on 8088 port, do:

 ```sh
 ./SimpleHttpServerInGO_x86_lin 8088